pradyuman/algorithms/Huffman Coding/README.md

 * 04: Huffman tree could not be created
 * 05: Output file could not be opened or created
 * 06: Tree could not be constructed
+* 07: List node could not be constructed